July 4, 2024 easy tips to save a dying orchid

 Understanding Your Orchid

-Knowing this, we can better cater to their specific needs, giving them the right amount of light, water and nutrients.
-A few other popular types of orchids include Cattleya, Dendrobium and Oncidium, each with slightly different care requirements.
-However, the principles we’ll go through here generally apply to all varieties of orchids.
+A few other popular types of orchids include Cattleya, Dendrobium and Oncidium, each having slightly different care requirements.
+However, the principles we’ll go through here apply to all varieties of orchids.

 So with all that let’s get into the practical steps to save your struggling orchid.